jxsd1234a/Nucleus/changelogs/templates/alpha.md

 This is an alpha version of Nucleus {{version}} for Sponge API version {{sponge}}

 **THIS IS AN ALPHA VERSION.
 IT IS INCOMPLETE AND WILL NOT BE STABLE.
-DO NOT USE ON PRODUCTION SERVERS**
+DO NOT USE ON PRODUCTION SERVERS.
+LIKE ALWAYS, NO WARRANTY IS IMPLIED.
+NOTE THAT THE RISK OF DATA LOSS IS VERY REAL.
+IT IS NOT THE FAULT OF THE NUCLEUS TEAM IF ANYTHING GOES WRONG.**

 Please report any issues to Github Issues (https://github.com/NucleusPowered/Nucleus/issues) CLEARLY stating the version of Nucleus you are using.